Emil Krafth: Helsingborgs IF

 At the start of the 2014 season, Krafth helped Helsingborgs IF reach the finals of the Svenska Cupen.
 However in the Svenska Cupen Final against Elfsborg, he started in the final, playing in the right–back position, as the club lost 1–0.
 It was announced on 11 April 2014 that Krafth signed a contract with Helsingborgs IF, keeping him until 2016.
 Since the start of the 2014 season, he continued to be a first team regular for the side, playing in the right–back position.
 At one point during the 2014 season, Krafth was given the club's vice captaincy.
-It wasn't until on 3 October 2014 when he scored his first goal of the season, in a 4–1 win against Kalmar.
+On 3 October 2014 he scored his first goal of the season, in a 4–1 win against Kalmar.
 Despite missing two matches during the 2014 season, he made thirty–two appearances and scoring once in all competitions.

 At the start of the 2014 season, Krafth helped Helsingborgs IF reach the quarter–finals of the Svenska Cupen, as they were eliminated in the quarter–finals.
 Since the start of the 2015 season, he continued to be a first team regular for the side, playing in the right–back position.
 However, Krafth suffered a back injury while training that saw him miss one match.
 But he made his return, starting a match against Elfsborg on 20 May 2015, scoring in a 2–1 loss.
 Krafth kept two consecutive clean sheets on two separate occasions.
 By the time he left the club, Krafth made twelve appearances and scoring once in all competitions.